 The following courses are required, for a total of 13 credit hours:

 FMP 201 Film: The Creative Process I, HU (3)*

 THE 322 Theatre History and Culture, HU, H (3)

 *Students considering a minor in film concurrently must complete an additional course in theatre or film to make up for the overlapping FMP 201 course (and THF 101, if taken for the filmmaking practices concentration).

 Also required are nine credit hours of upper-division course work related to theatre.
 Choose from courses with the FMP, THE, THF or THP prefix.
 Contact the school for options and course requirements.

 Courses ordinarily limited to majors only are available to minors on a second-priority basis; that is, minors may not register for these courses early but are allowed to register after all majors' needs have been met.

 Depending upon a student's undergraduate program of study, prerequisite courses may be needed in order to complete the requirements of this minor.

 Other Enrollment Requirements: None

-A minor can help students enhance the marketable skills they acquire in their major program and help them develop new skills apart from it, though most career areas do require more training than a minor alone can provide.
+Minor programs allow students to develop additional competencies that complement the marketable knowledge and skills they acquire in their majors.
 A minor in theatre can help students as they pursue careers in arts administration, teaching, law, fundraising management or marketing.